 Writing fiction isn’t about making things up as we go along.
 Good fiction writers know their craft.
 They can easily spend as much time researching their subject matter as they do writing about it.
 And that can be problematic.

-Novel writers sometimes have to research the strangest things.
-My plotlines, for example, often revolve around crime.
-That’s because when it comes to creating a good conflict, few subjects work better.
-Crime plotlines aren’t limited to just mystery stories.
+Novel writers may have to research the strangest things.
+For example, some of my Marina Martindale novels revolve around crime.
+When it comes to creating a good conflict, few subjects work better.
+Crime plotlines aren’t limited to mysteries.
 They work well in other genres too.
-I write contemporary romance, so having a character accused of a crime he or she didn’t commit works well for me.
+I write contemporary romance, so having a character become a crime victim, or be accused of a crime he or she didn’t commit, works well for me.

-Now let’s say I’m using a crime plotline for my story.
-I want it to be believable.
+Let’s use my contemporary romance novel, The Deception, as an example.
+I wanted my story to be believable.
 This is where research comes in.
-However, doing a Google search on, for example, how many years would you get for armed robbery, could possibly raise some red flags.
+However, doing a Google search on how many years my antagonist could get for attempted capital murder could potentially raise some red flags.
 Google records your IP address and your searches.
 Google also tracks you around the web.
-And while police officers would probably enjoy a good read as much as anyone, we don’t anyone getting the wrong idea.
+And while police officers would probably enjoy a good read as much as anyone else, we don’t anyone getting the wrong idea.
 After all, that unexpected knock at the door could really ruin your day.
 This is why we need to do our searches anonymously.

 StartPage and DuckDuckGo

 There are two search engines which you can use for anonymous web searches.
 Startpage, and DuckDuckGo.
 Each has its advantages and disadvantages.

 Startpage works with Google, but doesn’t record your IP address.
 You also have the option of visiting websites anonymously.
 Sometimes it works and other times it doesn’t as not all websites allow anonymous viewing.
 Nonetheless, it’s a nice option to have.